zhirzh/browser-support/README.md

 # Browser Support

-Check your project's browser requirements.
-When working on cutting-edge tech stack, it is important to figure out the oldest supported browsers.
-We can use [caniuse.com](https://www.caniuse.com/), though it doesn't check browser support for multiple features.
+When working on a cutting-edge tech stack, browser support fluctuates with the WebAPIs used.
 This is where `browser-support` comes in.
+It uses compatibility data from [caniuse.com](https://www.caniuse.com/) and calculates browser support taking into account multiple features.

 Visit [browser-support](https://zhirzh.github.io/browser-support/build/) to calculate the bottom line for your code's browser support.